datamindedacademy/kubernetes_academy_course/exercise-13/README.md

 ## Steps

+- Update the resources such that they run in your own namespace
-- exec in the kubectl pod and list pods in default namespace (this should work)
+- exec in the kubectl pod and list pods in your namespace (this should work)
 - try to list pods in a different workspace (this should fail)
 - Create a clusterRole and clusterRoleBinding such that the kubectl pod can list/get/delete pods in all namespaces
-- Test whether you changes work by attaching the ClusterRole to the kubectl pod
+- Test whether these changes work by attaching the ClusterRole to the kubectl pod